thijsrijkers/badge/README.md

 ## Overview

-ZLang bridges the gap between scripting and systems programming by providing a minimalistic language that maps directly to raw machine instructions.
+Zul bridges the gap between scripting and systems programming by providing a minimalistic language that maps directly to raw machine instructions.
 It is well-suited for educational purposes, experimentation with compiler design, and low-level systems programming.

 ## Goals